oonid/oo.or.id/content/contents/install-moodle.md

 ...
 ```

-If you caught `HTTP Error 500`, check the default `error.log`.
-I found at Ubuntu, the error log directly output there, but not in Debian (still need to reconfigure).
+If you encounter `HTTP Error 500`, check the default `error.log`.
+In Ubuntu, the error log is directly output there, but not in Debian (you still need to reconfigure).
 ```
 $ sudo tail /var/log/nginx/error.log
 ```

-Let's find out the main directory of the nginx, we call it `root` directory or `www root`.
+Let's find out the main directory of nginx, also known as the `root` directory or `www root`.

 ```
 $ grep root /etc/nginx/sites-enabled/default
 root /var/www/html;
 ```

-Create `phpinfo.php` file in www root.
+Create a `phpinfo.php` file in www root.
 ```
 echo "<?php phpinfo(); ?>" | sudo tee /var/www/html/phpinfo.php
 ```

-We can not access directly to `http://192.168.122.123/phpinfo.php` as it will output plain text the contents of phpinfo.php, so we need php-fpm.
+We cannot directly access `http://192.168.122.123/phpinfo.php` as it will output the plain text contents of phpinfo.php, so we need php-fpm.

 ## php-fpm

-We have installed `php-fpm`, but as we can see, there's no socket listen with process name php-fpm.
-So our guess is php-fpm listen as sock file.
+We have installed `php-fpm`, but as we can see, there's no socket listening with the process name php-fpm.
+So our guess is that php-fpm listens as a sock file.

 ```
 $ grep listen /etc/php/8.1/fpm/pool.d/www.conf | grep -v "^;"